rwang37/UniPredict/README.md

-# AnyPredict2.0
+UniPredict
-AnyPredict2.0 is a LLM-powered system for tabular prediction.
+UniPredict is a LLM-powered system for universal tabular prediction.

 ## Example Usage
 ```